 Characteristics of Penicillium

-Some strains of genus Penicillium produce various medically useful antibiotics.
-The first antibiotic was isolated from Penicillium notatum, by a scientist named Alexander Flemings in the year 1929, which he named as “Penicillin”.
+Wonder Drug: Some strains of the genus Penicillium produce various medically useful antibiotics.
+The first antibiotic was isolated from Penicillium notatum by a scientist named Alexander Flemings in 1929, which he named “Penicillin”.

 Penicillin functions as an antibacterial agent that mainly resists the growth of gram-positive bacteria.
-Later another antibiotic was introduced as “Griseofulvin” from Penicillium griseofulvum and used as an antifungal agent to inhibit the activity of dimorphic fungi.
+Later, another antibiotic was introduced as “Griseofulvin” from Penicillium griseofulvum and used as an antifungal agent to inhibit the activity of dimorphic fungi.

 Some of the interesting facts are given below: